 When Will My Whiplash Feel Better?

 Recovery time depends on how serious your whiplash is.
 Most cases resolve in a few days.
 But other neck strains may take weeks or longer to heal.
 Remember that everyone heals at a different rate.

 Once the acute symptoms of neck strain are gone, your doctor will probably want you to start rehabilitation.
 This will make your neck muscles stronger and more limber.
 It will help you both recover and reduce the odds of straining your neck again in the future.

-You might start with gentle stretching exercises that become more vigorous as you get better.
+You might start with gentle stretching exercises and do more as you get better.
 But don't start exercising without talking to your doctor first.

 Whatever you do, don't rush things.
 People who play contact sports need to be especially careful that they are fully healed before playing again.
 Your doctor will clear you to resume your activity when you are ready.
 Do not try to return to your previous level of physical activity until you can: